-- Stand the motorcycle upright, align the lifting gear with the swingarm and the adapters, and lift the motorcycle.
+- Stand the motorcycle upright, align the lifting gear to the link fork and the adapters, and raise the motorcycle.

 12.2 Removing the rear of the motorcycle from the lifting gear

 - Secure the motorcycle against falling over. - Remove the rear lifting gear and lean the vehicle on side stand 1. - Remove bushings kit.